-Baked kibbeh or kibbie, a traditional Lebanese dinner recipe, is made with ground beef or lamb combined with bulgur wheat, pine nuts and warm spices like cinnamon and allspice.
+Baked kibbeh or kibbie is a traditional Lebanese dinner recipe, using ground beef or lamb, and then combined with bulgur wheat, pine nuts, and warm spices like cinnamon and allspice.

-My husband has been BEGGING me to share this family recipe for baked kibbeh with you all for years now and I am so excited to finally come through with my promise!
-Hands down, this is his all time favorite Lebanese dinner recipe and is quite possibly one his “last meal” requests.
+My husband has been BEGGING me to share this family recipe for baked kibbeh with you all for years now.
+I am so excited to finally come through with my promise!
+Hands down, this is his all-time favorite Lebanese dinner recipe and is quite possibly one of his “last meal” requests.

 Your fork is waiting.

 - 1 ½ cups bulgur wheat (fine ground (not coarse))

 - 6 servings All Purpose Lebanese Spice Blend ((1 serving = 1 teaspoon))

 - Preheat oven to 400 degrees and butter a 9 x 13 baking dish; set aside.

 - To prepare the base meat mixture, add the bulgur wheat to a medium bowl and stir in the boiling hot water.
 Cover the bowl and let stand for 10 minutes then drain any excess water.

 - Add the ground lamb and sirloin to a food processor and pulse until it forms a fine paste.
 Remove from food processor and place in a large bowl along with softened wheat, grated onion, and All Purpose Lebanese Spice Blend.
 Use your hands to mix well.
 If mixture gets too sticky on hands, dip into a bowl of ice water.

 - To make the filling, heat the clarified butter in a large, deep skillet over medium-high heat.
 Add the meat, pine nuts, onion, and All Purpose Lebanese Spice Blend and sauté until meat is cooked through about 9-11 minutes.